matthewjosef/caLabs-Living-Culture-Doc/README.md

 However, at the end of the day, words are not inherently self-enforcing.
 They need to be interpreted by individuals and actually put into practice through the behaviors of those individuals.
 As a result, culture trumps law.

 That said, law (the written word) can play a significant role in the shaping of culture and through that influence can result in real change on the ground.
 This document is intended to be used in that way.
-When our actions fail to live align with our words, that should give us a hint that it is time to either a) change our actions or b) revise our "laws."
+When our actions fail to align with our words, that should give us a hint that it is time to either a) change our actions or b) revise our "laws."

 This is a living document.